Lancang (ship)

 A lancang (also written lanchang or lancha) is a type of sailing ship from Maritime Southeast Asia.
-It is used as warship, lighter, and as royal ship, particularly used by the people of Sumatran east coast, but can also be found in the coast of Kalimantan.
+It is used as warship, lighter, and as royal ship, particularly used by the people of Malay Peninsula, Sumatran east coast, but can also be found in the coast of Kalimantan.

 Etymology

 The name comes from the Malay word lancang which means "swift".

 Design and construction

 The earliest mention of the lancang is from Julah inscription dated 844 Saka (923 AD), which explains the orders of the King Sri Ugrasena on certain rules.
 The inscription mentions terms for boats such as "lancang", "parahu", "jukung", "talaka", "bahitra", and "jong".
 It is the oldest form of boat building in the Indonesian archipelago and has been recorded in Gilimanuk, Bali.
 The boat builders are known as undagi lancang.
 According to the Ngantang inscription, lancang were also used in Majapahit-controlled areas.
 The lancang of this era has no sails.

 Lancang have overhanging square sterns above a sharp waterline stern.
 Lancang usually have 2 masts, but single and tri-masted vessels are also recorded.
 Historically they were steered using double quarter rudders, but in the 18th century they also used axial rudders mounted at the sternpost.
 The smallest lancang were 5 depa (9.1 m) long, with a 1 depa (1.8 m) beam, draft of 1.5 ft (46 cm), and a 4 ft (1.2 m) freeboard.
 These smaller boats could carry cargo of around 5 pikul (312.5 kg) and were crewed by 4 men, while the largest may have reached about 26 m long, based on the Sambirejo shipwreck.
 Lancang from older era is rigged using tanja sails, but dipping lug sails or fore-and-aft sails are used after the arrival of the European.
 Lancang has "clipper" bow, with triangular fore-gallery for anchor, which also acts as bowsprit.
 Headsails may be used at the bow.
 The hull is carvel-built, built with style very similar to European ships.
 They are usually armed with pivot guns.

 In Bandar, Malaysia, a type of lancang called lancang To'Aru is built.
 It is similar to lancang in hull, but with projecting or hanging rectangular platform over the bow, in which two swivel guns are mounted.
 The sail is using fore-and-aft sail in gaff and boom on two masts.
 Boats which such rig on the east coast of Malaya generally carry long topmasts and jib-booms for light-weather sails.